joyrider3774/crisp-game-lib-portable_vircon32/README.md

 All games run, however certain games may reach 100% cpu usuage and this could cause audio to cut or games graphics to flicker because vircon32 emulator is trying to catch up by dropping instructions it should however be fine or you can omit playing those games, notable examples are "R Wheel", "Ladder Drop" and "B Blast"

+## History

+### V2.0

+- Added 224 more games, bringing the total number of ported games to 266
+- Fixed `addScore()` so a score can be added without showing an on-screen popup, and so a zero-value score no longer shows an empty popup
+- Fixed a rounding gap in line drawing that could leave a thickness-sized hole in long lines

+### V1.0

+- Initial Release

 ## License